arnaudbos/i-rant/content/loom-part-2-blocking.md

 responses from the coordinator, it starts the threads instantiated by the calls to `makePulse`.
 This is just an implementation detail.
 A wrong one for sure, but a minor detail.

-What should be more intriguing are the first 200 (the 10 additional ones are created by the JVM itself, the net addition from our application is of 200).
+What should be more intriguing are the first 200 (the 10 additional ones are created by the JVM itself).
 Why are 200 clients creating 200 threads?

 {{< gallery title="200+ threads \"running\"" >}}
   {{% galleryimage file="/img/loom/impl1-threads-running.png"